 There are some stats to back up the increase in content production:

 - According to Trackmaven, almost 9,000 brands have increased their content by 78 percent on average over the last two years

 - 56 percent of leading business bloggers are hiring additional resources in the next 12 months, according to Curata

 - A Content Marketing Institute and Marketing Profs report shows that 76 percent of B2B marketers will be creating more content in 2016 than in 2015

 And the content that is being produced is not effective.
 For example:

 - BuzzSumo research says that 50 percent of content gets eight shares or less

 - 51 percent of marketers think their content is average or worse, according to Contently

 - Buffer wrote a blog post about how they lost 50 percent of their social traffic because of the content crush

 Are you noticing a theme?
-More is not always better.
+More is not always better when it comes to successful content marketing.

 Think differently about content marketing